SupaeroDataScience/stochastic/src/reveal/0_intro.md

   + Computational cost
   + Search not fully informed by fitness function
-  + It is impossible to guarantee they find the optimal individual.
+  + Not guaranteed to find the optimal individual

 <!--s-->